• Loading stock data...

 Denny Medley-Imagn Images

-NEW YORK — The NFL’s accelerating global ambitions are once again on full display as the league has expanded its Amazon deal to expand distribution of the upcoming Black Friday game to a worldwide audience.
+NEW YORK — The NFL’s accelerating global ambitions are once again on full display as the league has expanded its Amazon deal to broaden distribution of the upcoming Black Friday game to a worldwide audience.

 The Nov.
 28 game between the defending champion Eagles and Bears, the third game that Amazon has shown on the unofficial U.S. holiday, will be shown in more than 240 countries and territories, significantly expanding upon the prior plan announced in May.
 The game will be shown for free without a subscription or a Prime membership required.